quillaja/mtcam/NOTES.md

 - [x] HTTP strict transport? see: https://cheatsheetseries.owasp.org/cheatsheets/HTTP_Strict_Transport_Security_Cheat_Sheet.html
 - [x] block (404) any HTTP requests not for specfic domains (hosts). (and also anything that isn't for root ("/"))
 - [x] "end" scrape param still needs to include that day for all cases.
+- [x] shutdown scraped on signal (requires change to scheduler to allow tasks to complete)

 ## Ideas